Sombaran/ALL_IN_ONE/system_design/ood.md

 ## Key Characteristics of a Distributed System:

-1.  scalability
+1. Scalability
 ```
-scalability is the capability of a system, process or a network to grow and manage increased demands.
+Scalability is the capability of a system, process or a network to grow and manage increased demands.

 Need for scaling:
 - Increased Demands: